 Along the Friendship highway is basically in good condition year-round.
 But from December to February, the thawed road could cause some trouble.

 Early May and early October are the best time to visit Mt.
 Everest.
 Due to the clear weather, you have a great chance to see Mt.
 Everest's real face (if you are lucky).
 From December to February, you'd better not to go to this area because it is too cold - except you are real Great Adventure People.

 West Tibet and Mt.Kailash

 Even without climate restrictions, this area is already inhospitable.
-Big rain and snow could make the journey worse.
-However, for those determined tourists, the appropriate time is May, June, July, September and October.
+Significant rain and snow could make the journey worse.
+However, for those determined tourists, the appropriate time is May, June, July, September, and October.

-With the average altitude of 4,500m, this area offers very limited time for tourists.
-Summer (July to August) is the prime time to enjoy the great plain in northern Tibet.
+With the average altitude of 4,500m, this area offers minimal time for tourists.
+Summer (July to August) is the prime time to enjoy the vast plain in northern Tibet.